eersoy93/E93/README.md

 Licensed with MIT License.
 See LICENSE file for details.

-**NOTE:** bin/stage2_eltorito is GNU GPLv2 licensed because GRUB 0.97 is licensed with GNU GPLv2.
+**NOTE:** bin/stage2_eltorito is GNU GPLv2 licensed because GNU GRUB 0.97 is licensed with GNU GPLv2.

 **NOTE 2:** The copyright of GNU GRUB 0.97:(from https://www.gnu.org/software/grub/)